The Terminator 2029: Reception

 Gordon Goble of Computer Gaming World said "Those who are able to win the game in the optimal seven mission path may not become as sated as this reviewer, but I would have liked to see this product serve as more than a shoot-'em-up.
 The fact is that Terminator 2029 shines graphically, features an interesting premise, and supplies ample audible realism and thunder.
 It runs as a good computer game should, bereft of any annoying mid-play screen freezes".
-Finish magazine Pelit wrote "Terminator 2029 would have had the makings of a real mega-game, but without W3D graphics, plenty of sound mats, and smart fellow soldiers, it's an absolutely grueling package that must be played to a conclusion.
+Finnish magazine Pelit wrote "Terminator 2029 would have had the makings of a real mega-game, but without W3D graphics, plenty of sound mats, and smart fellow soldiers, it's an absolutely grueling package that must be played to a conclusion.
 There is no greater shortage in the game, the top game is missed because every aspect could still have been improved".

 In 1996, T. Liam McDonald of PC Gamer called it a "frustrating, often impossibly difficult game" with a confusing mouse and keyboard control interface.

 Just Games Retro wrote in 2004 that the game "ends up being a mostly average shooter.
 It’s a faithful and suitable use of the license, but it’s really quite boring most of the time.
 Some simple design changes could have probably fixed this – giving you health or ammo from some destroyed enemies, for starters, or points received from killing baddies that you can spend on weapon upgrades, instead of getting new ones automatically for each mission.
 The enemy pop-in seems to be partially design, and partially technical limitations, but the game would probably benefit from something a little more predictable, or not so overtly random that enemies teleport from nowhere.
 This game isn’t terrible, but Future Shock is a much better realization of what Bethesda was trying to do here".